shecodes-students/kitchen-sessions/README.md

                 |_______|
 ```

-We need a box that reads from `stdin` and spwans another box (runs a program) and passes the information from `stdin` as arguments to the program it is spawning.
+We need a box that reads from `stdin` and spawns another box (runs a program) and passes the information from `stdin` as arguments to the program it is spawning.
 It must have arguments itself, so we can configure what program it should run.
-And we need a way to say that it should run thae program (curl) one time for each line read from `stdin`.
+And we need a way to say that it should run that program (curl) one time for each line read from `stdin`.
 Furthermore, the information coming in from `stdin` is only _part_ of the argument we need to give to curl. (the username is only part of the URL).`xargs` can do all of that if we give it the right arguments.

 This information and the _man page_ for `xargs` where your ony resources to solve the challenge.